How to calculate your net worth

 What if I have a negative net worth?

-If your calculations result in a negative net worth, that doesn’t necessarily mean it’s time to panic.
 In many cases, you may have a negative net worth because you’ve only recently graduated from university.
 While you may have run up a substantial HECS debt and also have credit card debt to your name, you probably haven’t had enough time to start earning enough money in the workforce to pay off the money you owe.

 However, a negative net worth could be an indication that you have borrowed too much money.
 From mortgages and car loans to personal loans and credit card debt, these large numbers can quickly add up in the liabilities column.
 And if you don’t own any assets to offset those liabilities, a negative net worth is the result.